openhab/openhab-docs/administration/bundles.md

 ## Start/Stop Bundles

-Stopping a bundle is done with the command _stop_ and the ID of the bundle:
+Stopping a bundle is done using the command _stop_ and the ID of the bundle:

 ```text
 openhab> bundle:stop 209